Brooks Adrenaline GTS 17Review Facts

 , plus add cushioning to the heel and promote forward propulsion.
 While this is great for many, some runners who have been running in a minimalist shoe

 may feel a shoe with such a large drop is to clunky or that it lacks in a certain speed and agility.
 However, I don't believe it would take anyone long to realize the benefit of this stability shoe.

 I ran 52 miles in the 2 weeks I was testing these shoes.
 I ran them on the road, on the trail, on the sidewalk, and on the treadmill.
 I even wore them to work several times where I easily achieved the recommended 10,000 steps per day.
 So far, I see no signs of wear on any part of the insole or outsole.
 This type of durability is achieved through the blown rubber outsole with the Flextra and HPR materials.
 It is also achieved though 3D Hex Lugs.
-These aggressive lugs on the outsole provide maximum grip and the ballistic rock shield protects your foot from trail hazards
+The aggressive lugs on the outsole are durable enough to withstand technical terrain.

 In order to reduce stress on your ankle joint, the rounded heel of the Brooks Adrenaline GTS 17 actually absorbs and disperses the force of impact.
 As if that wasn't enough, this shoe features a segmented crash pad, made of fully integrated shock absorbers, that provides cushion as well as a smooth heel to toe transition.
 Then, you have what's called a Diagonal Rollbar.
 Most runners have a natural tendency to pronate when the foot comes into contact with the ground.
 With the Rollbar's position on the medial side of the midsole, the rate and speed of pronation is reduced.
 In addition, the Brooks Adrenaline GTS 17 is also an ideal shoe for runners with flat

 to medium arches.